How to Grow Euonymus

 Euonymus are virtually trouble free but now and again a problem can arise.
 One of my web visitors sent this image to me asking for help to identify and deal with the infestation, and kindly let me use this image.

 This is the Euonymus Scale, which is now found all over the UK.
 It's a sap sucking pest originally found only in the south coast but working is way around.
 It can damage the foliage and cause die back.
-It is commonly found between April and August.
+It typically appears between April and August.

 Euonymus is easy to grow, tough tolerant of all growing conditions, maintenance free definitely and a green wheelbarrow shrub.